chef/chef-web-docs/chef_master/source/deprecations_attributes.rst

 Set and Set_Unless
 =====================

-Setting node attributes with ``set`` or ``set_unless`` has been deprecated in favor of explicitly setting the precendence level.
+Setting node attributes with ``set`` or ``set_unless`` has been deprecated in favor of explicitly setting the precedence level.
 These methods will be removed in Chef 14.

 Removal: Chef 14